-- 9.1 If parents require more information on RSE for primary aged children, this is a useful information source of information for them: https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_d ata/file/812593/RSE_primary_schools_guide_for_parents.pdf - 9.2 Parents have the right to withdraw their children from the [non-statutory/non-science] components of sex education within RSE up to and until 3 terms before the child turns 16.
-After this point, if the child wishes to receive sex education rather than being withdrawn, the school will arrange this.
+- 9.1 If parents require more information on RSE for primary aged children, this is a useful information source of information for them:

+https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment\data/file/812593/RSE primary schools guide for parents.pdf - 9.2 Parents do not have the right to withdraw their children from relationships education.

+Parents have the right to withdraw their children from the non-statutory/non-science components of sex education within RSE.

-Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the Principal.
+Requests for withdrawal should be put in writing using the form found in Appendix 3 of this policy and addressed to the Head of School/Executive Head Teacher.